 A signing bonus usually takes the form of a one-time lump sum paid to you when you start a new job.
 Be aware, this sometimes comes with the expectation that you will repay that amount if you leave the company before a predetermined time frame.

 As long as you expect to work for your new employer for more than a few months or a year, a signing bonus can help you cover costs in that tricky time between the last paycheck at your old job and the first paycheck at your new job.

 If starting at your new job will require you to move any distance, don’t be afraid to ask the company to pay for your relocation costs.
 Moving services can cost up to four thousand dollars depending on the range of your move; for you, that may feel like an unmanageable expense, but for a large company it may be just a drop in the bucket.

-Many employers will cover the entire cost of your move—whatever it takes to get their new hire in the right place to start working.
+Many employers will cover the entire cost of your move (cost up to $97,000 per employee on average—whatever it takes to get their new hire in the right place to start working.

 4. Paid Time Off

 At the minimum, you should aim for your new company to match the amount of paid time off you received in your old position.
 This is not always possible, but it’s a reasonable request, especially if you’re unhappy with your initial job offer.